-At the foot of Sierra Nevada, between the Darro and Genil rivers, lies one of the most interesting cities in eastern Andalusia.
+At the foot of the Sierra Nevada, between the Darro and Genil rivers, you will find one of the most interesting cities in eastern Andalusia.

-An impressive Andalusian legacy meets architectural gems from the Renaissance and the most modern facilities, typical of the 21st century.

-Because it was the last city reconquered by the Catholic Monarchs in 1492, Granada has an unmistakable Arab flavour.
-Its cuisine, crafts and urban layout are a consequence of the city’s glorious history.
+An impressive Andalusian legacy brings together Renaissance architectural gems and the most modern facilities, typical of the 21st century.
+Due to the fact that it was the last city reconquered by the Catholic Monarchs in 1492, Granada has an unmistakable Arabic flavour.
+Its gastronomy, craft and urbanism are a consequence of the city’s glorious history.